mainmatter/mainmatter.com/_posts/2020-06-17-on-planning-software-projects.md

 an effective way of collaborating though and generally not in the best interest of the success of the project.
 A successful project needs to take all of the stakeholder's individual perspectives and priorities into account.
-After all, neither focussing on features only and giving up technical aspects like long-term maintainability and extensibility of the product, nor refactoring the code to perfection but only shipping too little too late, will result in a success for the business.
+After all, neither focusing on features only and giving up technical aspects like long-term maintainability and extensibility of the product, nor refactoring the code to perfection but only shipping too little too late, will result in a success for the business.